 ❓How to safely cut an acorn squash

-If you're planning to cut your acorn squash into slices instead, turn the scooped-out half face down and cut cross-wise.
+If you're planning to cut your acorn squash into slices instead, turn the scooped-out half cut-side down (skin-side up) and cut cross-wise.
 Make your slices about ¾ inch thick.
 Try to cut them all the same width so they'll cook at the same rate.

 Use sliced squash in these recipes for Garlic Parmesan-Crusted Roasted Acorn Squash or Honey Balsamic Roasted Acorn Squash and Brussels Sprouts.

 Want to make acorn squash "boats" instead?
-If I'm baking acorn squash with brown sugar and pecans, I like to cut it into wedges instead.
+If I'm baking acorn squash with melted butter or olive oil, brown sugar, and pecans, I like to cut it into wedges instead.
 This time you'll place the squash halves flesh side down and cut lengthwise along the ridges, usually every second one.

-And finally, if you want to cut an acorn squash into cubes, cut lengthwise along each ridge, then cut each wedge cross-wise into cubes.
+And finally, if you want to cut acorn squash into cubes, cut lengthwise along each ridge, then cut each wedge crosswise into cubes.

 ❓Frequently Asked Questions